Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 Floating Hotel & Convention Center

 Almost immediately, the RMS Queen Elizabeth business venture was plagued with problems.
 It turned out that the harsh Florida climate brutally corroded the vessel, inside and out, far worse than RMS Queen Mary's Long Beach environment.
-Rising repair costs prompted the business venture to loose money almost immediately.
-The deathblow came when Florida authorities declared the ship a fire hazard and closed the ship.
+Rising repair costs prompted the business venture to loose money from the start.
+The deathblow came when Florida authorities declared the ship a fire hazard and closed it.
 After only one year of operation, Queen Ltd went bankrupt and the ship went up for auction.

 Chinese millionaire C.Y.
 Tung got wind of the RMS Queen Elizabeth's auction and purchased the ship for just over $3 million.
 His plan was to convert the ship into a floating university.
 Upon purchasing the ship, Tung renamed her the Seawise University and began making preparations to sail her to Hong Kong.